Volunteering for ATP’s Heritage Program

 Becoming a volunteer

-As with all employment, ATP’s volunteers and Australian Technology Park Sydney Ltd (ATPSL) have complementary rights & responsibilities.
+As with all employment, ATP’s volunteers and ATPSL have complementary rights & responsibilities.
 These are set out in ATPSL's Volunteer Code of Practice and Code of Conduct.

-For an information pack with further details, please contact Project Manager Sustainability & Volunteering, Gary Love at firstname.lastname@example.org or on (02) 9209 4426.
-You can also download a Heritage Volunteer Application Form here.
-Fore more information on the role please see ATPSL Volunteer - What you can expect from us.
+For an information pack with further details, please contact Sustainability & Volunteering Manager Gary Love at email@example.com or (02) 9209 4426.
+You can also download a Heritage Volunteer Application Form.
+For more information on the volunteer role please see ATPSL Volunteer - What you can expect from us.

 ATP volunteers are asked to commit to at least one day per week, and to a minimum term of one year.
-ATP welcomes applications from people with a disability.
+ATPSL welcomes applications from people with a disability.

 Reference & Security Checks